 The Sustainable Arts Foundation is a non-profit foundation supporting artists and writers with families.
 Our mission is to provide financial awards to parents pursuing creative work.

 Too often, creative impulses are set aside to meet the wonderful, but pressing, demands of raising a family.
-The foundation’s goal is to encourage parents to continue pursuing their creative passion, and to rekindle it in those who may have let it slide.
+The foundation’s goal is to encourage parents to continue pursuing their creative work.

 Who We Are

 Caroline earned a PhD at U.C.
 Berkeley and taught writing at Berkeley, Stanford, and the San Francisco Art Institute before starting a family and finding her academic life incompatible with parenting.
 She began editing for Literary Mama, working her way up the masthead and ultimately serving five years as editor-in-chief of the site.
 She has also co-edited two anthologies, Mama, PhD: Women Write About Motherhood and Academic Life (Rutgers University Press, 2008) and The Cassoulet Saved Our Marriage: True Stories of Food, Family, and How We Learn to Eat (Roost Books, 2013).
 Her work with the contributors to Literary Mama and her two books crystallized her desire to support writers and artists who are parents.

 Tony co-founded the Sustainable Arts Foundation after a long career in the software industry.
 His passion for the arts comes from his father, who was a painter and sculptor, and growing up the son of an artist informed his thoughts about the balance of art and family.
 He serves on the board of the Alliance of Artist Communities and is currently a member of the Grantmakers in the Arts Individual Artists Support Committee.